easyCZ/SLIP-A-2015/report/hayden.md

   </tr>
 </table>

-After a little research, I came across an alternative electrode configuration which is recommended for use in exercise physiology (which involves large amounts of movement during tests).
+Roy and I investigated a number of different electrode placements, but after a little research, I came across an alternative electrode configuration which is recommended for use in exercise physiology (which involves large amounts of movement during tests).
 The configuration, introduced in "Exercise
 Physiology: Nutrition, Energy, and Human Performance" [^2], has the ground